 When can we register?
-Registration is open now and will close in early May.
-See www.wnsl.org/basketball for the specific date.
+Registration is open now and will close April 29.

 How do I register and pay online?
 Go to www.wnsl.org and click on one of the sports you would like to register for.
 Once on a sport-specific page, log into your WNSL account (see the Login button on the right side of the screen).
 Once logged into your account, click "Register Now" in the top left corner to select the sport you would like to register your child for.
 If you do not have a WNSL account, click the "Register" button on the right of the screen to register/create an account.
 You will then "Add Participants" to your account and select which sport(s) you would like to register them for.
 If you are registering a team, you will only need to add one participant, then register your team.